Human Language Technology is a track in the two-year Humanities Research Master in Linguistics at VU Amsterdam by CLTL.

 • Become part of an international group of researchers at Vrije Universiteit Amsterdam!

 You can set up your own research direction as a PhD student or you can embark on a career at a research institute.
 The industry provides many career opportunities, as there is a growing need for linguists with a technical background.
 To prepare for your career, we offer the possibility of combining your thesis with an internship in a research institute or at the language industry.
+If you would like to see what recent graduates are up to, please have a look at our Graduates and Careers page.

 • Applicants must have a Bachelor’s degree in Linguistics, Artificial Intelligence or a comparable Bachelor programme, with an average grade of minimally 7.5.